code-pushup/cli/packages/cli/README.md

 `code-pushup history`

 Description:
-Run plugins, collect results and upload the report to the Code PushUp portal for a specified amount of the repository history.
+Run plugins, collect results and upload the report to the Code PushUp portal for a specified number of commits.

 Refer to the [Common Command Options](#common-command-options) for the list of available options.